Olive Garden Chicken Gnocchi Soup

 • 2 cups fresh spinach chopped

-• 2 cups freshly shredded Parmesan plus additional for serving
+• 2 cups freshly shredded Parmesan cheese, plus additional for serving

-• 6 ounces Better Than Bouillon Organic Chicken Base
+• 3 Tablespoons Better Than Bouillon Organic Chicken Base

 • 1/4 cup fresh parsley finely chopped

-• 1/2 teaspoon cracked black pepper and sea salt plus additional to taste
+• 1/2 teaspoon cracked black pepper and sea salt additional, to taste

 For the mirepoix: